Configuring security options for Smart IT

 For the property value, include a space-separated list of allowed sources, up to 255 characters total.
 For example:

 If the list of allowed sources exceeds 255 characters, you can create additional properties for the same directive as needed.
 For example:

 If you add a new img-src property (smartItCsp_ img-src_1), you must include 'self' as the first allowed source in the property value.
 If 'self' is not included in this manner, images added from internal Smart IT sources (such as profile images) do not appear in the Smart IT UI.

 If you are installing or upgrading to Smart IT 2.0, ensure that your users are running minimum supported browsers and mobile OS versions to support the content security policy (CSP) functionality.
 See the Remedy with Smart IT 2.0.00 Compatibility Matrix (PDF).

 To configure source editing for knowledge articles

 By default, the Source button is disabled when users create or update knowledge articles, so they cannot edit the source code.
 If you want to enable source editing (not recommended), you must open the isCKEditorSourceEditable property in the SHARE:Application_Properties form and change its value from false to true.
-For information about updating properties in the SHARE:Application_Properties form, see Configuring security options for Smart IT #Updating the content security policy.

 To allow the preview of PDF document when CSP is applied